lamek/dash_getting_started/README.md

         * generics
         * inheritance (extends)
         * overrides
+        * part/part of directives
     * App functionality
         * Mostly completes 'CommandRunner' class
         * Adds Command class, Arg class, and CommandArgs
-        * Adds HelpCommand class
+        * Adds HelpCommand class and ExitCommand
         * Adds first Command in app setup (bin/cli.dart)
         * Doesn't really add any new functionality.
 Kind of a regression.
 The only inputs that won't give you an error are 'exit' and 'help'.
-    * Content idea
+    * Content ideas
       * Say something like "This is a mostly complete framework.
 Whenever we add more user-facing functionality to this app, we'll follow this process: 1.
 Create a Command subclass.
 2. Add the command to the app via `addCommand` in bin/cli.dart.
 3. Write the business logic for the command in `Command.run`.
 There's still some development to do on hte "framework" itself, but we will indeed be adding several commands with this process."
+      * Don't forget to add new `exports` to library file!

+6. YAML
+   * Introduces:
+     * reading Files
+     * Parsing YAML
+   * App functionality
+      * Indeed, that's what we'll do now by adding the `version command`.

+**Everything below this line is WIP**

+* Testing - Before Wikipedia stuff (TDD)

+* Make call to Wikipedia for real article
+   * Add `getArticleSummary` (Add Args)
+   * Add models
+   * JSON deserialization
+   * patterns

+* Error handling - After CommandRunner is complete
+    * Add "Args" command

 6. Async part 2 - Streams
     * Introduces
+        * `Stream`
+        * `async*` and `yield`
     * App functionality
-     * Completes CommandRunner and Command classes.
+        * Updates CommandRunner and Command classes to hand Streams.
         * Adds Exit command
-     *
-   * Content ideas
+        * Adds OnThisDayCommand

+* Logging - Add logging and follow the logs through the flow.
+Maybe last, because the OnThisDay will be the most complex flow

+"Bonus" - Make it pretty, improve usage printing (enums, extension types, )

 ### Flutter